About

 type) and params: TParams

 .
-The class (often called “static class” at this documentation) is initailized (but not instantiated with new
+The class (often referred to as a “static class” in this documentation) is initialized (but not instantiated with new

-file, declaring a new RPC module, described below.
+file, declaring a new RPC module as described below.

-A controller can be decomposed into the controller itself and one or more services that contain busines logic (DB/API calls).
-Service methods can safely infer controller method types, even if the controller method returns the results of the service method, without triggering “explicit any” error on self-references, thanks to a fix #58616 to TypeScript, made by legendary Anders Hejlsberg .
+A controller can be decomposed into the controller itself and one or more services that contain business logic (database/API calls).
+Service methods can safely infer controller method types, even when the controller method returns the results of the service method, without triggering “explicit any” errors on self-references.
+This is thanks to a fix (#58616 ) to TypeScript made by the legendary Anders Hejlsberg .

 Controller